rahultoppur/CUDA/module_2_CUDA/vector_add/README.md

     ...
 }
 ```
-Use `nvprof` to run your implementation on a vector with `N` = `10000` elements.
+Use `nvprof` to run your implementation on a vector with `N` = `1000000` elements.
 Note down the time spent in the kernel.

 ## Scenario 3: Introducing Blocks (`vector_add_blocks.cu`)
 Finally, we are going to see the impact on performance when adding multiple blocks and threads.
 The idea is to split up the work of addition between different blocks, each with `N` threads.
+Each thread will process a single row operation for the vector addition.
 Once again, launch `256` threads.
 Define a constant `T` to represent the number of threads.

 When determining the number of blocks you need, note that each block is reserved completely.
 Functions like `ceil` and `(int)` type-casting might be helpful here.